shariq1989/cookbook/content/recipe/southwest_spaghetti_squash.md

 6. Combine the reserved meat mixture with the squash in the bowl, and return the mixture to the squash casing or another baking dish.
 7. Cover the mixture with cheese and bake for another 10 minutes.
 8. Garnish with cilantro, cabbage, onion, chillies, or sour cream; serve with a side salad, cilantro lime rice, or [Mexican rice]({{< ref "mexican-rice" >}}).

 ----

-I hope you enjoy this recipe for Southwest Spaghetti Squash.
+I hope you enjoy this recipe for Southwest spaghetti squash.
 If you try it, be sure to let us know what you think!

 Other recipes from The Jamil Ghar:
 * [Pazole Rojo]({{< ref "pozole-rojo" >}})